 Put Call Ratio Formula – How to Calculate the Put Call Ratio?

-To calculate PCR, one needs to divide the total open interest – OI of Puts by the total open interest – OI of the Calls.
-The calculated value is usually around 1.
+To calculate Put Call Ratio, you need to divide the total open interest (OI) of Puts by the total open interest of Calls.
+The calculated value usually ranges from 0.5 to 1.50.

-Put Call Ratio Calculation = Traded Volume of Puts / Traded Volume of Calls
+Put Call Ratio Formula = Traded Volume of Puts / Traded Volume of Calls

-Put Call Ratio Calculation = Open Interest of Puts / Open Interest of Calls
+Put Call Ratio Formula = Open Interest of Puts / Open Interest of Calls

 How can one calculate the NSE Put Call Ratio in Real Time?

 For common retail investors, put call ratio is readily available from the NSE website from the following link…

 NIFTY Put Call Ratio Live from NSE India website

 Put Call Ratio Analysis and Interpretation – How to Analyse Put Call Ratio?

 - If the Put Call Ratio is above 1, then it suggests that there are more puts being bought in the market compared to calls.
 This tends to show that there is bearish sentiment in the market.
 Usually, an extremely high number above 1 indicates that the market is oversold and at that point, there could be a reversal and one can expect the markets to go up.